kocotian/yterm/README.md

 	Add 't' to the option to watch video in terminal, for example:
-	-st <phrase>            Watch the video by phrase in terminal
+	-st <phrase>            Watch the video by phrase in terminal -wqt <quality> <phrase> Watch by id with selected quality in terminal